 process.
 Below are some of the most commonly asked.
 If you do not

 find the answer you are seeking, please contact the Office of Adult

 All applicants must complete the graduate program application,

 which you can access online or obtain a

-paper copy from the Office of Admissions for Graduate Programs.
+paper copy from the Office of Graduate Programs and Adult Degree

 All applicants must submit official transcripts for all